Business Value

 Use This When

-- Teams spend significant time on glue code, wiring, and “keeping things consistent”.
+- Teams spend significant time on glue code and keeping service-to-service contracts consistent.

-- Changes ripple across multiple services just to update a contract or endpoint shape.
+- Changes ripple across multiple services just to update a Java type or API shape.

 - You want an architecture path from “works as a monolith” to “split into deployable units/services” without rewriting everything.